Ladies and gentlemen, a serious sociological question.

 But immediate gratification, Santa Claus.

-We care about you, they don't.
+We care about you.

-That did so.
+That did sell.

-I want to talk about these two radio people in Australia that have quit because of the suicide in in the UK.
+I want to talk about these two radio people in Australia that have quit because of the suicide in the UK.

 Not today.